ignc-research/HabitatDyn/README.md

 ## Download

-The train set, the test set and a sample of the CeyMo road marking dataset can be downloaded from the following Google Drive links.
 A subset for 2 scenes with only dynamic moving objects can be downloaded from the following link
 * [subset for 2 scenes](https://tubcloud.tu-berlin.de/s/KikfymcmENWSdjk) - 108 videos (12 GB)